Tommyten/kmap/README.md

 ## Nested Mapping
 There currently exist no properly supported way to do nested mappings.
-You probably could use an aggregator for each property, but that would be way too verbose since you'd need one aggregator for each single property of your nested object (in the example below that'd already be two aggregators although the Address class doesn't even represent a complete Address yet).
+You probably could use an aggregator for each property.
+However, that would be way too verbose since you'd need one aggregator for each single property of your nested object (in the example below that'd already be two aggregators although the Address class doesn't even represent a complete Address yet).
 Mappings wouldn't work, because checks are being made to see whether the source exists verbatim.